 Now that you have keywords, it's time to search the databases.
 Have you used the databases before?
 If you don't have recent experience with our library's databases, then I suggest watching this introductory video.

-Search the three databases listed below to find scholarly journal articles published within the past two years about your topic.
+Search the four databases listed below to find scholarly journal articles published within the past two years about your topic.
 Make sure that you are limiting your search according to both of those requirements.
 You don't need newspaper articles published twenty years ago, but instead scholarly journal articles that reflect current research about college students' experiences.

-The video embedded below shows you how to search Academic Search Complete, which is one of the three databases.
+The video embedded below shows you how to search Academic Search Complete, which is one of the four databases.
 All three of these databases are structured the same way, so the tutorial video applies to all of them.